docarray/docarray/docs/data_types/video/video.md

 ## Save video to file

 You can save your video tensor to a file.
-In the example below you save the video with a framerate of 60 fps, which results in a 4 sec video, instead of the original 10 second video with a frame rate of 25 fps.
+In the example below you save the video with a framerate of 60 fps, which results in a 4-secOND video, instead of the original 10-second video with a frame rate of 25 fps.
 ``` { .python }
 doc.video.save(
     file_path="/path/my_video.mp4",